 What are the early signs of schizophrenia?

-How do people get schizophrenia?
+How do people get Schizophrenia?

-What kind of voices do schizophrenics hear?
+What kind of voices do people with Schizophrenia hear?

-How do you calm a schizophrenic?
+How do you calm a person with Schizophrenia?

-What should schizophrenics avoid?
+What should people with Schizophrenia avoid?

 Schizophrenics should avoid refined carbohydrates, caffeine, cigarettes, alcohol, and all stimulant drugs.